drazoxXD/steamdeck-Controls/README.md

 This project is provided as-is and is not guaranteed to receive further development or feature updates.
 **I am not required to develop this project further.**
 Bug reports and pull requests are welcome, but please understand that ongoing support or new features may not be provided.

+---

+## ⚠️ Disclaimer

+This software is provided for educational and personal use only.

+- **I am not responsible if someone gains unauthorized access ("hacks") via the built-in WebSocket server.**
+- Use at your own risk and always consider your network security.
+- If you are concerned about security, review the code and consider changing the default port or implementing your own security measures.

+---

+## 📄 License

+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
+You are free to use, modify, and distribute this software under the terms of the GPL-3.0 license.